sachingowdaac/JavaScrpit-Checkbox-challenge/README.md

-# JavaScrpit-Checkbox-challenge
-Hold Shift and Check Checkboxes
+Hold Shift to Check Multiple Checkboxes using JavaScript